 Anti-inflammatory drugs, 5-aminosalicylates or corticosteroids, are often the first type of drug prescribed.
-5-aminosalicylates can be taken as by mouth or as an enema or suppository, depending on where the damage is in your colon.
-Corticosteroids are normally reserved for short term treatment of more severe cases as they may result in serious side effects.
+5-aminosalicylates can be taken by mouth or as an enema or suppository, depending on the location of the damage in your colon.
+Corticosteroids are generally reserved for short-term treatment of more severe cases as they may result in serious side effects.

 Mayo Clinic describes some of the most commonly used immunosuppressants:

 Azathioprine (Azasan, Imuran) and mercaptopurine (Purinethol, Purixan) are the most commonly prescribed types of this drug.
-You will keep regular check ups with your doctor to check for side effects such as effects on the liver and pancreas.
+You will keep regular check-ups with your doctor to check for side effects on the liver and pancreas.

-For patients with ulcerative colitis who don’t respond well to those medications, they may try and take cyclosporine (Gengraf, Neoral, Sandimmune).
-This drug cannot be used in the long term due to serious side effects.
+Patients with ulcerative colitis who don’t respond well to those medications may try and take cyclosporine (Gengraf, Neoral, Sandimmune).
+However, this drug cannot be used in the long term due to serious side effects.

 Finally, tofacitinib (Xeljanz) can be prescribed if other therapies do not work well.
 Recently, the FDA reported preliminary data showing an increased risk of serious heart-related problems and cancer from taking this drug.
-Patients currently taking it should consult their doctor.
+Therefore, patients currently taking it should consult their doctor.

 Biologics are special types of drugs that target proteins in the immune system.
 They are generally reserved for severe cases that do not respond well to any other treatment.
 They can either block certain proteins produced by the immune system or prevent inflammatory cells from getting to the site of inflammation.

-Most patients will take additional over the counter medications that can help reduce symptoms of the condition.
-They can include anti-diarrheal medications, pain relievers, antispasmodics (to help with cramps), and iron supplements (to treat anemia).
+Most patients will take additional over-the-counter medications that can help reduce symptoms of the condition.
+They can include antidiarrheal drugs, pain relievers, antispasmodics (to help with cramps), and iron supplements (to treat anemia).